wisp/wisp5/README.md

 3. Program and run your WISP5 with run-once, and wait for LED to pulse to indicate completion.

 4. Program and run your WISP5 with simpleAckDemo and ensure that it can communicate with the reader.
-Use an Impinj Speedway series reader with Tari = 6.25us or 7.14us, link frequency = 640kHz, and reverse modulation type = FM0.
+Use an Impinj Speedway series reader with Tari = 16.67us, link frequency = 436kHz, and reverse modulation type = FM0.

 A summary of protocol details is given below.